Course Outline

 1

-Demonstrate a safe, effective, and sensitive approach to assessing pain, active and passive range of movement, muscle length, and muscle strength
+Demonstrate a safe, effective, and sensitive approach to assessing pain, range of movement, muscle length, muscle strength and function

 1